logo for best-norman-rockwell-art.com

 March 6, 1954 Issue of The Saturday Evening Post

-Girl at Mirror, a painting by Norman Rockwell, appeared on the cover of The Saturday Evening Post published March 6, 1954.
+Girl at Mirror, a Norman Rockwell painting, appeared on the cover of The Saturday Evening Post published March 6, 1954.
 This is yet another timeless favorite of Rockwell collectors, a classic for all the ages.

 This painting was Rockwell's 281st overall out of 322 total paintings that were published on the cover of the Saturday Evening Post.
 Rockwell's career with the Post spanned 47 years, from his first cover illustration, Boy With Baby Carriage in 1916 to his last, Portrait of John F. Kennedy, in 1963.